 - Over - Choose how you want your data to be grouped.
 Klipfolio® automatically sets the time periodicity to use for your metric based on the date range you selected.
-For example, if you are viewing data for the "Last 12 Months", the data is displayed per month.
-However, you can override the auto-selected time periodicity by choosing an alternate option from the drop-down list.
+For example, if you're viewing a date range for your data for the "Last 7 days", the auto-periodicity will be set to "Auto (Daily)".
+If your date range is "Last 8 weeks", the auto-periodicity will be set to "Auto (Weekly)".
+You can override the auto-selected time periodicity by choosing an alternate option from the drop-down list.
 By default, the x axis displays time but bar charts enable you to select either a time dimension to group by or a non-time-related dimension.
 Note: This option does not display for pie charts.

 - Trend line - To more easily see data trends over time, you can apply a trend line to your visualization.
 Select Moving Average if you want to smooth out fluctuations in data so you can more clearly gauge patterns and trends.
 Select Linear if you want to see a straight line, indicating the general direction in which your data is heading.
 When you select either option, a line is added to your chart.
 If you also select Show as cumulative, the trend line is drawn using cumulative data.
 Note: This option is available for bar and line charts.

 - Comparisons - Choose to either apply no comparison or to compare your data to a previous period.
 Comparisons are made between equivalent time period types.
 For example, if the date range selected is "today", then the previous period will be "yesterday".